-For many, the W123 series is the iconic classic Mercedes – and with good reason.
-This is what you need to know if you want to buy one…
+For many, the Mercedes-Benz W123 series is the ultimate classic Merc – and with good reason.
+Here’s how to buy a great example

-The following year, Mercedes debuted the W123 coupe (or C123, to Mercedes diehard fans).
-Available as a 230C, 280C, 280CE and 300CD, the British market only received the petrol options.
-It’s worth mentioning the Crayford St Tropez, a convertible based on the coupe and built in Britain.
+Mercedes debuted the W123 coupe (or C123, to Mercedes diehard fans) in 1977, available as a 230C, 280C, 280CE and 300CD – although the British market only received petrol options.
+It’s worth mentioning the Crayford St Tropez too, a convertible based on the coupe and built in Britain.
 Launched in 1978, just 12 were made.

-In 1979, a limousine derivative was launched – an extra row of seats making the car an eight seater, intended for commercial work rather than prestige use.
-Many clients operated airport taxi companies or funeral parlours.
-In the UK most limousines were based on the 250 model, but 240D and 300D limousines were also available.
+In 1979 a limousine derivative of the W123 was launched, adding an extra row of seats to bring the total to eight.
+Intended for commercial work rather than prestige use, many clients operated their examples as airport taxis or funeral cars.
+In the UK most limousines were based on the 250 model but 240D and 300D limousines were also available.

-A facelift in 1980 brought rectangular halogen-beam headlamps to the whole range, previously only seen on coupes and 280Es.
+A facelift in 1980 brought rectangular halogen headlamps previously only fitted to coupe and 280E models to the whole W123 range.
 Rustproofing was stepped up with wheel arch liners as standard and revised gear ratios improved economy.
-ABS became optional, the 230C and 230T left production, while the 200T and 300TD were launched.
+ABS became optional, the 230C and 230T left production and the 200T and 300TD were launched.

-Revisions in 1982 mean the last W123s are the best of the bunch.
-A five speed manual option replaced the original four-speed, along with standard power steering across the range.
-The 250T was dropped, and new seats meant better legroom in the back.
+Revisions in 1982 mean the last Mercedes-Benz W123 models are the best of the bunch.
+A five-speed manual option replaced the original four-speed, along with standard power steering across the range.
+The 250T was dropped and new seats meant better legroom in the back.

-In 1985, the new W124 was launched.
-Styled as a larger 190, and with many components shared with the smaller model, many argue that the W124 had lost that special something which older Mercedes had.
-Whether that view is right or wrong, there is no escaping the fact that the W123 is the archetypal Mercedes to this day, and an excellent classic buy.
+In 1985, the new Mercedes W124 was launched.
+Styled as a larger sibling to the 190E, and with many components shared with the smaller model, many argue that the W124 had lost that special something which older Mercedes had.

-W123s left the factory with outstanding paint and – post 1980 – excellent rust protection by the standards of the day.
-But that is not to say that they’re immune from tinworm.
-Check the wheel arches, especially the front arches and leading edges of the wings.
-Spare wheel wells and jacking points are also common failures come MoT time, while if the battery tray is allowed to rust away the rot can get into the bulkhead – expensive costly repairs or curtains for the car.
+Check the wheel arches, especially at the front, and leading edges of the wings.
+Spare wheel wells and jacking points are also common MoT failures, while if the battery tray is allowed to rust away the rot can get into the bulkhead – an issue that means costly repairs or curtains for the whole car.

-Estate tailgates rot out, as do fuel tanks – and the latter is NLA, so you’re left to take your chances with secondhand parts or have one made to spec.
-Bumpers can also corrode – and beware that the 280E shares its rear one with the Coupe and not the other saloons, so ensure the right one is fitted.
+Bumpers can also corrode – and beware that the 280E shares its rear one with the coupe and not the other saloons, so ensure the right one is fitted.
 Sunroofs can cause issues where the drain tubes rust out – a common cause of damp footwells, while the sunroof tray itself can rot and eventually seize the roof in place.
 Neither of these jobs is cheap to fix.

 The M115 and M102 four-cylinder engines are all-but-bombproof when services properly, as are the M123 and M110 six cylinder units fitted to the 250 and 280 models respectively.